 Cured egg yolks with Tenderstem broccoli

-Mix the salt and sugar together well in a large mixing bowl.
-Mix in the lemon zest and rosemary.
+In a large mixing bowl, mix the salt and sugar together well, then mix in the lemon zest and rosemary.
 Spread half of the salt and sugar cure into a plastic tray and make indentations with the whole eggs to nestle the yolks into.

 When ready, brush off and carefully rinse the cure away.
 Pat dry then place the yolks on a rack and dry in a low oven for 20 minutes.
-Cool and keep in an airtight container for up to 1 month.
+Allow to cool and keep in an airtight container for up to a month.

 Place a medium saucepan of water on a high heat and bring to the boil.
-Trim the ends from the tenderstem broccoli if they are too long and place in the water with a pinch of salt.
-Cook for around 4-5 minutes until just cooked but still easy to dip.
-Drain the broccoli into a sieve and arrange the broccoli on to a plate, grating over your cured eggs to finish.
+Trim the ends from the Tenderstem broccoli if the stalks are too long and place in the water, along with a pinch of salt.
+Cook for around 4-5 minutes, until just cooked but still fairly crisp.
+Drain the broccoli into a sieve, arrange the broccoli on to a plate and grate over the cured eggs to finish.

 12 Clarence Court Burford Brown or Old Cotswold Legbar eggs